YongoDavid/DEM0-2026-APRIL/README.md

 09 APRIL
 New day, sa,e grind.
-Looking into CodeRabbit, PostHug and everything from events.
+Looking into Code, Rabbit, PostHug and everything from events.

 10 APRIL
 New day, same grind.